risk-first/website/Purpose-Development-Team.md

 ## Case 4: Technical Debt

 Sometimes, I am faced with a conflict over whether to pay off [technical debt](Complexity-Risk.md#technical-debt) or build new functionality.
 Sometimes the conflict will be with people in my team, or with stake-holders, but sometimes it is an internal, personal conflict.
-Paying off technical debt is sometimes the right thing to do when there is lots of unnecessary complexity in the code-base, but sometimes, it can be [premature optimisation](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize), and the shape of the software gets changed by new functionality so much that the work I put into clearing the technical debt is wasted.

 ![Technical Debt vs Building Features](images/generated/practices/purpose/technical-debt.png)

+As the above diagram shows, paying off technical debt is sometimes the right thing to do when there is lots of unnecessary complexity in the code-base, but sometimes, it can be [premature optimisation](https://en.wikipedia.org/wiki/Program_optimization#When_to_optimize), and the shape of the software gets changed by new functionality so much that the work I put into clearing the technical debt is wasted.

 What should I do?